distribution/distribution/doc/spec/namespace.md

 the namespace.
 The trust model enables scalable mirroring of content as well as peer-to-peer distribution.

-The trust model is primarily responsible to verifying tuples of (namespace, tag, content-address) as well as (namespace, tag group, content-address).
-The content address should point to a tag or tag list blob in the registry.
+The trust model is primarily responsible for providing verified tuples of (namespace, tag, content-address).
+The content-address may point directly at a image manifest which can itself by verified by its hash as well as provide additional content-addresses.

 ### The Update Framework
 TUF would be used to get a trusted list of tag to manifest content addresses.